brainlife/ui-networkneuro-tracts/README.md

 # Network Neuroscience Visualizer
-This is a unique visualizes=r that symultaneously shows a matrix of structural connections and the anatomy of the connections.
+This is a unique visualizer that symultaneously shows a matrix of structural connections and the anatomy of the connections.

 [Demo on brainlife.io](https://brainlife.io/ui/nnview/)